ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 **Spark It!** is a couples activity app designed to combat decision fatigue.
 It offers a unique simultaneous button press mechanic where both partners press a button together to receive a single, instant activity suggestion.
 The business model is freemium (10 total sparks OR 7 days trial, whichever comes first) with premium subscriptions (Monthly: $6.99, Yearly: $59.99).
 Key features include activity suggestions, trivia challenges, and competitive scoreboard.

+**Branding:** The official Spark It! logo is a vibrant lightning bolt with purple-to-red gradient background (`/sparkit-logo.png`), used throughout the app including landing page, PWA icons, and notifications.

 ## Project Navigation

 **Development Mode Project Selector (Root URL: /)**